dazuma/erl2ex/README.md

 *   Provide an option to convert variable names from camelCase to snake_case.
 *   Provide (possibly optional) translation of include files (.hrl) to separate modules rather than copying into the including module, so the declarations can be shared after translation to Elixir.
 *   Correct the usage of leading underscores in variable names.
 *   Closer integration with EUnit.
-For example: perform auto-exporting of tests, or strip test code depending on settings.
-Needed to get JSX tests working (https://github.com/talentdeficit/jsx/blob/develop/src/jsx.erl)
+*   Dead macro elimination, especially when inlining hrl files.
 *   Do better at determining when a macro contains content that is allowed in guard clauses.
 We may be able to do away with the generated `Macro.Env.in_guard?` check.

 ## Contributing